Original Purpose of World’s Largest Construction Exposed

 Defensive Walls Or Eco-Borders?

-A new paper published in the journal Antiquity by Professor Gideon Shelach-Lavi from the Department of Asian Studies, Hebrew University, details the findings of the professor’s team who researched an eleventh to thirteenth century, 737 kilometer (458 mile) long medieval wall, which runs from northern China into north-eastern Mongolia.
+In 2020, a paper published in the journal Antiquity by Professor Gideon Shelach-Lavi from the Department of Asian Studies, Hebrew University, detailed the findings of the professor’s team who had researched an eleventh to thirteenth century, 737 kilometer (458 mile) long medieval wall, which runs from northern China into north-eastern Mongolia.
 Built by either the Liao or Jin Dynasties, the team of scientists set out to better understand the reasons behind the wall ’s construction, as well as its various possible functions.

 According to the researchers, long walls are often thought of as demarcating “an ecological boundary between agriculture and pastoralism, which they refer to as the classic “steppe vs sown” division.
 The extensive eleventh to thirteenth centuries AD ancient wall presented in the article, called (the ‘northern line ’), however, is located deep inside the eastern Steppe zone and ‘didn’t’ represented a border between ecological zones.